-4.3 Scenarios and results
+3.3 Scenarios and Results

-In our simulations, we suppose that each Annex B country implements the necessary policies to meet their Kyoto commitment by 2010.11 In addition, the reallocation made by the Burden Sharing Agreement (BSA) is applied for European countries (Viguier, 2001).
+In our simulations, we suppose that each Annex B country implements the necessary policies to meet their Kyoto commitment by 2010.
+In addition, the reallocation made by the Burden Sharing Agreement (BSA) is applied for European countries (Viguier, 2003).
 We also assume that Annex B countries outside the EU bubble meet their target only by domestic actions (without international flexibility).
-Finally, no restriction is put on non-Annex B countries.
+Finally, no restriction is put on non-Annex B countries, and the emission market is assumed to be perfectly competitive.